-Sub: A Case for relaxation in norms for levy of Penalty and compounding of
+Sub: A case for relaxation in norms for levy of Penalty and compounding of offences pertaining to Tax Deduction at Source

-Respected Ma'am,
+Respected Sir,

 I. Overview of Tax Deduction System

 - 1. Tax deduction at source ('TDS') is a mechanism for quick and smooth collection of tax due to the tax authorities from a taxpayer.
 The objective of TDS is to ensure tax collection when income is paid / credited to a payee and that the payees are covered in the tax database. - 2.
 Chapter XVII-B of the Income Tax Act, 1961 (the 'Act') casts several obligations on the payer for timely deduction and payment of TDS in the Government treasury.